HanHsunShih/Coding3FinalProject/README.md

 ### Resize PNG images and save them as jpg into resized folder
 <img src="images/resize.jpg" alt="alt text" width="800">
-Size of PNG files which has exported will suit the shape of the layer.
-The model I'm going to use only accept image which is 256*256px, so I need to resize them and also save them as jpg file so they don't have alpha channel.
-(Not sure if the model allow us to use PNG file🤔) JPG files will be exported to the file called "resized".
+Size of PNG files which has been exported will suit the shape of the layer.
+The training model I'm going to use only accept image which is 256*256px, so I need to resize them and also save them as jpg file so they don't have alpha channel.
+(Not sure if the model allow me to use PNG file🤔) JPG files will be exported to the file called "resized".
 The directory structure is organized as follows:

 ```